sudheerao/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 *Efficient*: prefer the `getFileStatus()` and examining the results, rather than call to `exists()`, `isFile()`, etc.

+*Fail with useful information:* provide as much diagnostics as possible on a failure.
+Using `org.apache.hadoop.fs.contract.ContractTestUtils` to make assertions about the state of a filesystem helps here.

 *Isolating Scale tests*.
 Any test doing large amounts of IO MUST extend the class `AbstractAzureScaleTest`, so only running if `scale` is defined on a build, supporting test timeouts configurable by the user.
 Scale tests should also